luminescent/localstack-reverse-proxy/readme.md

 ## How do I run this?

-If the first run steps were performed, do `docker-compose up`
+If the first run steps were performed, only ever do `docker-compose up`.

 ## How do I add an extra service?